takitajwar17/firewatch/README.md

-# Firewatch: Incident Room for Reddit Mod
+# Firewatch: Incident Room for Reddit Mods

 One Reddit post can turn into 420 comments, 69 reports, and three mods opening the same thread.
 Firewatch turns that into a shared **incident room**: one queue